 - Do set your profiles to private, warns Gruss.
 Carefully vet friends and contacts, making sure you’re connected only with people you actually know and trust in real life.
 Wait to post vacation photos until after you’ve returned home.

 Are You Home?

 - Don’t make it obvious that you’re not home.
 Would-be thieves are looking for tips to identify a homeowner’s schedule, particularly one who is not often home.

 - Do throw thieves off the trail by leaving a few lights on or setting a timer to turn them on at dusk.
 Leave some window shades up and some shades down, so it looks like someone is home.
 If you’re on vacation or away for an extended time, think about hiring a house sitter or asking a neighbor to check in on the house one or two times a day.
 A little regular movement can be just enough of a deterrent to scare off a potential burglar.

 Being a Good Neighbor Can Decrease Area Break-In Numbers

 Getting to know your neighbors, and looking out for each other, is one of the most effective ways to deter would-be burglars in search of a neighborhood to prowl.

 - Create a neighborhood watch: Criminals don’t want to be approached by nosy neighbors.
-An area with high foot traffic, where people know each other and watch out for unfamiliar activity, will be a lot less attractive to thieves.
+An area with high foot traffic, where people know each other and watch out for unfamiliar activity, will be a lot less attractive to burglars.